What is SMART Recovery

 SMART Recovery is an evidence based program that primarily combines elements of CBT, MET, and REBT with group therapy and self-help, to allow individuals to find motivation to become drug and alcohol free.
 The treatment is organized into:

 The 4-Point Program – SMART Recovery uses a 4-Point Program to encourage recovery, with tools and help at every point of the program.
-The points are:

 - Building motivation